 Hale is a very small town located in the state of Michigan.
 With a population of 1,459 people and just one neighborhood, Hale is the 415th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Hale is generally considered to be a blue-collar town.
-42.50% of the Hale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hale, you'll notice that it is more blue-collar than most other communities in America.
+42.50% of Hale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hale is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Hale who work in sales jobs (23.86%), teaching (7.73%), and management occupations (6.59%).

-A relatively large number of people in Hale telecommute to their jobs.
-Overall, about 19.55% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.55% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Hale does not have a public transit system used by locals to get to and from work.